Last Updated on

 RRSP, TFSA & RESP – Pick the Right Account

-Registered accounts – such as a Tax Free Savings Account (TFSA), Registered Retirement Savings Plan (RRSP), and Registered Education Savings Plan (RESP) – are all excellent choices for long-term investments because you don’t pay annual income tax on investment earnings, and those earnings compound over time.
+Registered accounts – such as a Tax-Free Savings Account (TFSA), Registered Retirement Savings Plan (RRSP), and Registered Education Savings Plan (RESP) – are all excellent choices for long-term investments because you don’t pay annual income tax on investment earnings, and those earnings compound over time.
 But you need to choose the right registered account for your situation.
 Read our articles on TFSA vs. RRSP and RESP vs RRSP to help you decide.

 If, however, you won’t be withdrawing your investment funds before you retire, and you expect your total retirement income will be less than what you currently earn, RRSPs are a smart choice.
 You’ll get the tax savings now, when your income tax rate is high, and pay the taxes later at a lower rate.
 If you make withdrawals before retirement, however, you’ll pay a significant penalty.